-Increases/decreases in an equity securities price, affect the Company's asset revaluation reserve and Other Comprehensive Income for the year.
-The analysis is based on the assumption that the Financial Assets at fair value through Other Comprehensive Income had increased/decreased by 5% (2021 - 5%) with all other variables held constant.
+Increases/decreases in an equity security's prices, affect the Company's asset revaluation reserve and Other Comprehensive Income for the year.
+The analysis is based on the assumption that the Financial Assets at fair value through Other Comprehensive Income had increased/decreased by 5% (2022 - 5%) with all other variables held constant.